Kilemonn/Cpp-SocketLibrary/README.md

 ### NOTE: UDP Read Sizes

 - Take care when reading UDP messages.
 If you do not read the entire length of the message the rest of the data will be lost.
-Try using receiveAll()/recieveToDelimiter()/receiveAmount() instead of get(), unless you know the amount of data that you are expecting.
+Try using `receiveAll()`/`recieveToDelimiter()`/`receiveAmount()` instead of `get()`, unless you know the amount of data that you are expecting.